Key Takeaways

 Food pairings enhance the experience: Well-matched beer and food pairings encourage guests to spend more and stay longer, increasing overall sales.

-Why National Beer Day is a Must for Restaurants
+Why National Beer Day Matters for Restaurant Sales

 Every restaurant owner knows the midweek problem.
 Monday through Wednesday, foot traffic dips.
 Staff gets underutilized.
 Inventory sits.
 It's a predictable revenue gap that most operators accept as the cost of doing business.
 National Beer Day offers something rare: a culturally resonant reason for customers to break their routine and walk through your door on a night they'd normally stay home.